 LAMINAR_HOST=192.168.1.1:9997 laminarc queue example

-If you need more flexibility, consider running the communication channel as a regular unix socket and applying user and group permissions to the file.
-To achieve this, set
+If you need more flexibility, consider running the communication channel as a regular unix socket.
+Setting

 or similar path in